Bilmem2/ACMG_Assistant/README.md

 ### Phenotype Matching

-The `PhenotypeMatcher` uses:
+The `PhenotypeMatcher` provides algorithmic phenotype-to-gene matching for PP4/BP5 evidence:
-- Local HPO ontology for term similarity
+- Uses HPO (Human Phenotype Ontology) term similarity
-- Reproducible Jaccard/IC-based similarity scores
+- Computes reproducible Jaccard and Information Content (IC) based scores
-- **NOT a replacement for clinical phenotyping**
+- Serves as a **screening aid**, not a replacement for clinical phenotyping by domain experts

 ---